 Many farmers have a problem with direct marketing: the organisational effort is enormous even with just a few customers.
 Orders, invoices and route planning produce mountains of paper in many places.
 Many use pen and paper or self-made Excel spreadsheets to accept, manage, invoice and pick orders.
 This costs time, money and nerves.
 There is no holistic software for direct agricultural marketing.
 Yet regional direct marketing offers many advantages for agriculture: Farmers are no longer dependent on the trade and determine their prices themselves.
 And yet they can hope for high demand: Because regional products are in vogue and are readily bought, eaten and drunk by private individuals and restaurants.

 But the problem actually went deeper than that: he discovered that very few farms are digitalised, and most of the other steps in direct marketing are also done with a piece of paper and a pen.
 That's why Sebastian Terlunen quickly recruited the business informatics specialists Jan-Hendrik Fischer and Dr Stefan Fleischer to join his team and applied for an EXIST start-up grant from the Federal Ministry of Economics and Technology.
 With success.
-On the one hand, the three team members were able to finance their work for a year.
+For one thing, the three team members were able to finance their work for a year.

-On the other hand, they were accepted into the Accelerator Programme of the Digital Hub Münsterland and were thus able to access a large network of experts and several months of mentoring.
+On the other hand, they were accepted into the Accelerator Programme of the Digital Hub Münsterland and were thus able to draw on a large network of experts and several months of mentoring.
 Together with five test customers, they developed a new software for direct marketing during this time: FrachtPilot.
 Prof. Dr. Meisel supported the founding team in the process.

 In 2019, the founders launched their software FrachtPilot, a practical cloud solution.
 The software organises direct agricultural marketing from the first to the last step.
 From the order to your own webshop.
 FrachtPilot manages customers, products and stocks.
 It takes care of picking, creates delivery lists, plans fleets, works out routes and keeps an eye on whether delivery has worked out.
 He also records the returns, manages the invoices, and in the end he even reports the VAT data to the tax office.
 For Sebastian Terlunen, this means "putting the yard on autopilot".